SecureDNA/quickdna/README.md

 # There is a similar method, `translate_self_frames`, that only returns the
 # (up to 3) translated frames for this direction, without the reverse complement

-# The IUPAC ambiguity code 'N' is supported as well.
+# The IUPAC ambiguity codes are supported as well.
 # Codons with N will translate to a specific amino acid if it is unambiguous,
 # such as GGN -> G, or the ambiguous amino acid code 'X' if there are multiple
 # possible translations.
 >>> DnaSequence("GGNATN").translate()
 ProteinSequence(seq='GX')

+# The fine-grained ambiguity codes like "R = A or G" are accepted too, and
+# translation results are the same as Biopython.
+In the output, amino acid
+# ambiguity code 'B' means "either asparagine or aspartic acid" (N or D).
+>>> DnaSequence("RAT").translate()
+ProteinSequence(seq='B')

+# To disallow ambiguity codes in translation, try: `.translate(strict=True)`
 ```

 ## Benchmarks